HAVING A FAMILY DURING RESIDENCY

-Maternity Leave Suspends Your Practice
+Maternity and/or Parental Leave Suspends Your Practice

-Note that, when you are on maternity leave, your clinical privileges are essentially suspended, including extender licenses.
+Note that, when you are on maternity and/or parental leave, your clinical privileges are essentially suspended, including extender licenses.
 While on leave, you are not legally covered to be involved in any kind of patient-care activities.

 Provincial Policies for Pregnant Physicians